Judges listen to court cases and make decisions on matters of law.

 Judges usually earn

-Pay for judges varies depending on which court they work in.
-Judges have tenure (a fixed wage that cannot be decreased) to ensure that they remain impartial.
+Pay for judges varies depending on the court they work in and how senior they are.
+Judges have tenure (a fixed wage that cannot be decreased) to ensure they remain impartial.

 What you will do

 Judges may do some or all of the following: